dawapaljor/sft-report/src/pages/content/0-report.md

 - Tibetan protester Topjor Tsultrim was assaulted.
 - Hong Kong protester Carmen Lau was assaulted.
 - Hong Kong protester Kennedy Wong was assaulted.
-- Two Tibetan 19-year-olds were assaulted, one phone was stolen and damaged, and one phone was loSt
+- Two Tibetan 19-year-olds were assaulted, one phone was stolen and damaged, and one phone was lost
 - San Francisco-based KTSF Channel 26 reporter S. was intimidated and his phone was stolen.
 - Chinese protester Kaiyu Zhang and Hong Kong protester Chow Kai-hong were assaulted.